-Due to The Welland Canal’s main purpose of providing passage to large commercial ships, pleasure craft are at the back of the line when it comes to scheduling.
+Since the Welland Canal's main purpose is providing passage to large commercial ships, this means that pleasure craft are at the back of the line when it comes to scheduling.
 To quote the Seaway Handbook - "The transit of pleasure craft shall be scheduled by the traffic controller or the officer in charge of a lock and may be delayed so as to avoid interference with other ships."

 The use of the Welland Canal proves most useful for those vessels already on the Lakes and transiting between Lakes Erie and Ontario.
-Additionally it is used by those vessels whose masthead heights (MHH) will not allow them to transit the western portion of the Erie Canal when entering the Great Lakes via the New York State Canal System.
+Its use also becomes mandatory for vessels whose masthead heights (MHH) will not allow them to transit the western portion of the Erie Canal when entering the Great Lakes via the New York State Canal System.

-The Welland Canal closes in winter when ice or weather conditions become a hazard to both navigation and shipping.
-The canal's closing is typically during the month of December and it reopens in spring, typically late March or early April.
+The Welland Canal does not operate year around.
+It closes in winter when ice or weather conditions become a hazard to both navigation and shipping.
+The canal's closing is typically during the latter part of the month of December and reopens in spring, typically late March or early April.

 |Lock #||Type||Lift||Next Lock|

 |Lake Ontario - Port Weller||---||---||#W1 / 1.65 NM|

 |#W5 E/W||Double||49’||#W6 / 0.16 NM|

 |#W8||Guard||2’ - 11’||Lake Erie / 2.36 NM|

 |*This table reflects an up bound passage from Port Weller to Port Colborne.|

 The side for mooring differs from lock to lock.
 The following table will help you prepare fenders and crew in advance.
 This is the preferred mooring arrangements for each lock and while preferred, it is subject to change.